Shawn Schwertfeger has served as the City of Wheeling, West Virginia’s Chief of Police since June of 2012.

 Chief Schwertfeger is a strong advocate for continuing professional development and is a graduate of the Professional Executive Leadership School at the University of Richmond, and a 2009 graduate of the FBI National Academy.

-He holds board memberships with the West Virginia Chiefs of Police Association and the Family Violence Prevention Program with the YWCA in Wheeling.
+He holds board memberships with the West Virginia Chiefs of Police Association, Appalachia HIDTA (High Intensity Drug Trafficking Area) and A Special Wish Ohio Valley Chapter.
 He previously served on the board of the West Virginia Court Appointed Special Advocates (CASA), the Sexual Assault Help Center in Wheeling.